runtimeverification/kontrol/docs/state-diff/README.md

         }
     }
 ```
-we can offload the computation of the `setUp` function (of any function, really) to Foundry, and then provide to Kontrol the file containing what state updates occurred during the execution of `setUp`.
+we can offload the computation of the `setUp` function (of any function, really) to Foundry, and then provide Kontrol with the file containing the state updates that occurred during the execution of `setUp`.
 Let's see how this transformation is done.

 First, we need to run this `setUp` function with the `recordStateDiff` modifier.
 You can find that function [here](./test/kontrol/state-diff/proof-initialization.sol#L18):
 ```solidity